noahwseo/noahwseo.github.io/content/post/blog-with-jupyter/index.md

 ---
-title: Blog with Jupyter Notebooks!
+title: Rasch Model
-date: '2023-11-04'
+date: '2024-03-04'
-summary: Easily blog from Jupyter notebooks!
+summary: Workshop on what Rasch model is and how to conduct it.
 ---